siddharthshah3030/siddharthshah3030.github.io/team memberwsview/sample 1/README.md

+# seems crazy and awesome team view section for Aavartan
+# sorry for terrible editing and selection :p
+#SiD
 # Grid Layout with Motion Hover Effect and Content Preview
 A retro-style grid layout with a playful motion hover effect on the grid items.
 When clicking on a grid item, a content preview opens.
 We use [TweenMax](https://greensock.com/tweenmax) for the animations.

 ![Grid Layout Motion](https://tympanus.net/codrops/wp-content/uploads/2018/05/GridLayoutMotion_featured.jpg)